Skip to content

 3. Implementation — Pilots follow the LDT4SSC methodology through its four phases: EXPLORE (ideation and use case mapping), VALIDATE (specifications and data governance), DEFINE (prototyping and architecture), and IMPLEMENT (deployment and integration).
 Pilot deliverables are produced along the way.

-4. Sharing Back — Developed assets, tools, and lessons are contributed back to the Technical and Non-Technical resources, as well as to the LDT4SSC Assets Repository, enriching the ecosystem for future initiatives.
+4. Contribution — Developed assets, tools, and lessons are contributed back to the Technical and Non-Technical resources, as well as to the LDT4SSC Assets Repository, enriching the ecosystem for future initiatives.

-5. Handover — Final project review, sustainability planning, and handover of assets and services for future continuity.
+5. Legacy & Replication — Replication, scaling beyond the project, and handover of assets and services for long-term continuity.

 Rounds